Illustrated Children’s Book Covers: Tips and Examples

 For the kids aged 12 and beyond

 These children are officially teenagers.
-Puberty hits hard, the desire for individualism and self-expression even harder.
-The kids are discovering themselves, their likes and dislikes, and getting a more intimate understanding of the world.
+Puberty hits hard; the desire for individualism and self-expression even harder.
+The kids discover their likes and dislikes and get a more intimate understanding of the world.

 Thus, we can’t give you any specific tips for this age group.
-The covers should be approached on the case by case basis, considering their content, message, and emotional atmosphere.
+The covers should be approached case-by-case, considering their content, message, and emotional atmosphere.

-(if you struggle to come up with the idea for a kids’ book cover, we can help you for free).
+If you are struggling to come up with an idea for a kids’ book cover, we can help you for free

 Simply remember to follow illustrated children’s book cover guidelines.